How to Import Reflections Between Teams

 Managers of a team can optionally aggregate reflection data from the team to author their own reflection.
 This is a great way to recognize the team's work and also makes reflection importing between teams much more powerful.
 In order to do this, the manager must wait to complete their reflection until after their team has completed their reflections.
 Then, the manager can go through their the team's reflections and select responses to aggregate in their own reflection.

-You can enable response aggregation for any team you manage or administer by visiting Manage Team > Reflections and toggling "Team Aggregation" to ON.
+You can enable response aggregation for any team you manage or administer by visiting Team Settings > Reflection.
+Then you will need to scroll down to Advanced and select the toggle "Team Aggregation" to ON.
 Once you do so, you will receive the notification to complete you reflection the day after your team receives theirs (increasing the likelihood that your team has submitted their reflections before you are asked to complete yours).

 Note: you must be a team manager or admin to enable aggregation.